-Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served the Nationwide Fund Complex 1950 Trustee since December 2004 130
+Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex ical of biftii Length of Time Serveu the Nationwide Fund Complex 1950 Trustee since December 2004 130

 Retired.
 From 1988 through 2003, Ms. Jacobs was a Managing Director and European Portfolio Manager of CREF Investments (Teachers Insurance and Annuity Association-College Retirement Equities Fund).
 Ms. Jacobs also served as Chairman of the Board of Directors of KICAP Network Fund, a European (United Kingdom) hedge fund, from January 2001 through January 2006.